 - Sherry vinegar or red wine vinegar: Vinegar adds acidity that instantly brightens the sauce.
 I used red wine vinegar.

 - Heat the olive oil and cook the garlic.
-Add 1/4 cup extra virgin olive oil to a saucepan and turn the heat to medium, then add 2 sliced garlic cloves.
+Set a medium saucepan over medium heat, and add 1/4 cup extra virgin olive oil and 2 cloves of sliced garlic.
 Toss until the garlic is golden and the oil starts to shimmer.
-Make sure the garlic does not get browned; you are only looking for it to infuse the oil with some flavor.
+Make sure the garlic does not brown; you want to infuse the oil with flavor.
 This will only take a couple of minutes.
-Using a slotted spoon or something similar, carefully remove the garlic and discard.
+Use a slotted spoon to remove the garlic and discard.

 - Make the sauce.
 Lower the heat and add 1 tablespoon tomato paste, 2 teaspoons smoked paprika, 1 teaspoon crushed red pepper flakes, and 1 tablespoon cornstarch.
-Whisk to combine, then slowly whisk in 1 cup vegetable broth until it is incorporated.
-As you continue to whisk, you’ll notice that the sauce becomes smooth and somewhat creamy.
-Cook the sauce for about 10 minutes or so, watching for it to thicken a bit as you whisk, then add 1/2 to 1 teaspoon red wine vinegar.
+Whisk to combine, then slowly whisk in 1 cup vegetable broth until it’s incorporated.
+As you continue to whisk, you’ll notice the sauce becomes smooth and velvety.
+Cook for 10 minutes or so, watching for it to thicken a bit as you whisk, then add 1/2 to 1 teaspoon red wine vinegar.
 Whisk again and remove from the heat.

 - Store.
 If you’re making patatas bravas, drizzle the salsa brava over the potatoes.
 If not, transfer the sauce to a mason jar.
 Let the sauce cool down before refrigerating.